tywalch/electrocli/README.md

 TaskApp is a simple three Entity service that tracks Organizations, Employees, and Tasks.

 ### Setup
+The following examples use models and code within the ElectroDB repository for examples: [electrodb](https://github.com/tywalch/electrodb/tree/master/examples/taskapp).
+Follow the steps below to get setup or follow along.

 #### Install ElectroCLI Globally
 Install `electrocli` via npm globally.
 Note: This may require `sudo` or administrator privileges.